-A light an easy summer pasta sauce for fish, elevated by Meyer Lemon Paste.
+A light and easy summer pasta sauce for fish, elevated by Meyer Lemon Paste.
 Notes of bayleaf, garlic and black pepper add a mild and memorable flavor to the dish.
-Texas food writer Don Grogg added If & When to the the sauté before bringing to boil, and we took it a step further with another hit of preserved lemon in the final stir before adding the pasta and serving.
-New Zealand green mussels are a staple for us, but your favorite shell fish is always a good choice.
+Texas food writer Don Grogg added If & When to the sauté before bringing to boil, and we took it a step further with another hit of preserved lemon in the final stir before adding the pasta and serving.
+New Zealand green mussels are a staple for us, but your favorite shellfish is always a good choice.
 Serves 2.

 8-10 steamed New Zealand Green Lipped mussels, shells removed, per serving (about 1 lb, total)

 ½ lb pasta

 3 fresh garlic cloves, minced

 1 TBS If & When Bayleaf Black Pepper Preserved Meyer Lemon Paste